 Federal tax law offers several opportunities to lower your taxable income:

 - Contribute more to retirement accounts.

 - Push asset sales to next year.

 - Choose tax-efficient investments.

-Here’s an overview of each strategy and how it might help you avoid moving into a higher tax bracket.
+Here’s an overview of each strategy and how it might reduce taxable income and help you avoid moving into a higher tax bracket.